Triplet Higgs boson collider phenomenology after the LHC: Bounds

 Beyond indirect constraints such as electroweak precision measurements, there are already direct constraints from searches $H_5^{\pm\pm} \to \ell^\pm\ell^\pm$ ($\ell =e,\mu$) by both ATLAS and CMS~\cite{searchhpp}.
 Such a decay can be prompt by the introduction of a Majorana-type interaction term of the triplet and the leptons and constrains a different sector of the model.
 The bounds of Ref.~\cite{searchhpp} assume coupling strengths of order 1 to derive lower mass limits on the quintet mass.
 While this assumption is reasonable to obtain a well-defined limit in hypothesis tests, especially for a heavy quintet $m_{H_5}\gtrsim 2 m_W$ this is not reasonable.
 For large $m_{H_5}$, we need to include a partial decay width which is dominated by longitudinally polarized $W$ bosons.
 This leads to a tree-level dependence of the partial decay width $\Gamma(H_5^{\pm\pm}\to W^\pm W^\pm) \sim m_{H_5}^3/m_W^2$.
 Just like in the SM, the decay to light fermions scales $\Gamma(H_5^{\pm\pm}\to \ell^\pm \ell^\pm) \sim m_{H_5}$, and the decay to same-sign leptons quickly becomes subdominant.
 Searches for same-sign inclusive dileptons exist~\cite{Aad:2011vj} but are typically designed to cope with non-resonant squark-gluino production~\cite{Aad:2011vj,GoncalvesNetto:2012yt}.
 Additional constraints from leptonic final states can be obtained from measurements of lepton flavor violating $\mu^\pm\to e^+e^-e^\pm$~\cite{lepflv,Akeroyd:2009nu,Konetschny:1977bn}.

 We do not include these constraints in detail in the following.
-We however note that dedicated limits can be obtained from an analysis of the $\ell^\pm\ell^\pm jj$ final state for WBF-type $H_5^{\pm\pm}$ production.
+We however note that dedicated limits can be obtained from an analysis of the $\ell^\pm\ell^\pm jj$ final state for $H_5^{\pm\pm}$ production via Weak Boson Fusion (WBF).